-How to Study Effectively for Exams: 12 Proven Techniques for Students⁷
+How to Study Effectively for Exams: 12 Proven Techniques for Students

 1. Set Clear Study Goals

-A structured timetable helps you allocate time wisely across all subjects.
+Having a clear study plan encourages students to follow a routine and avoid wasting time.
+A structured timetable helps student allocate time wisely across all subjects.
 It prevents last-minute cramming and ensures weaker subjects receive extra attention.
 Following a timetable builds discipline and consistency.

 5. Practice Active Recall